pactsafe/pactsafe-react-sdk/README.md

 npm start
 ```

-Then open [`https://localhost:8000`](https://localhost:8000) in a browser.
+Then open [`http://localhost:8000`](http://localhost:8000) in a browser.

-NOTE: You must access the example over HTTPS, since PactSafe's response API will only respond to hosts serving content over HTTPS.

 ## Installation

-The easiest way to use pactsafe-react-sdk is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use pactsafe-react-sdk is to install it from NPM and include it in your own React build process

 ```
 npm install pactsafe-react-sdk --save
 ```

-You can also use the standalone build by including `dist/pactsafe-react-sdk.js` in your page.
-If you use this, make sure you have already included React, and it is available as a global variable.

 ## Usage